-A DANGER Never operate the Tractor or Implement until you have read and completely understand this Manual, the Tractor Operator's Manual, and each of the Safety Messages found in the Manual or on the Tractor and Implement.
+A DANGER Never operate the Tractor or Implement until you have read and completely understand this Manual, the Tractor Operator's Manual, and each of the Safety Messages found in the Manual or on the Tractor and implement.
 Learn how to stop the tractor engine suddenly in an emergency.
 Never allow inexperienced or untrained personnel to operate the Tractor or Implement without supervision.
 Make sure the operator has fully read and understood the manuals prior to operation.
-A WARN IN G Always maintain the safety signs in good readable condition.
+(SG-4)str A WARN IN G Always maintain the safety signs in good readable condition.
 If the safety signs are missing, damaged, or unreadable, obtain and install replacement safety signs immediately.
 (SG-5)str A WARN IN G Make certain that the "Slow Moving Vehicle" (SMV) sign is installed in such a way as to be clearly visible and legible.
 When transporting the Equipment use the Tractor flashing warning lights and follow all local traffic regulations.
 (SG-6)str A WARN IN G Operate this Equipment only with a Tractor equipped with an approved roll-over- protective system (ROPS).
 Always wear seat belts.
 Death or serious injury could result from falling off the tractor, particularly during a turnover when the operator could be pinned under the ROPS.
 (SG-7) str A WARN IN G Do not modify or alter this Implement.
 Do not permit anyone to modify or alter this Implement, any of its components or any Implement function.
 (SG-8)str A DANGER BEFORE leaving the tractor seat lower the implement, set the parking brake and/or set the tractor transmission in parking gear, disengage the PTO, stop the engine, remove the key, and wait for all moving parts to stop.
 Place the tractor shift lever into a low range or parking gear to prevent the tractor from rolling.
 Never dismount a Tractor that is moving or while the engine is running.
 Operate the Tractor controls from the tractor seat only.
 (SG-9)str A DANGER Never allow children or other persons to ride on the Tractor or Implement.
 Falling off can result in death or serious injury.
-(SG-10)str A DANGER Never allow children to operate, ride on, or come close to the Tractor or Implement.
-Usually, 16-17 year-old children who are mature and responsible can operate the implement with adult supervision, if they have read and understand the Operator's Manuals, been trained in proper operation of the tractor and Implement, and are physically large enough to reach and operate the controls easily.
-(SG-11) str 35/50/70 08/22 Safety Section 1-3
+(SG-10)str BHCG84 03/24 Safety Section 1-3